lsmsgeneva/MSDMS/README.md

 3. This script injects the credentials from the `.env` file into the template, generating `/tmp/01-init-schema.sql` inside the container
 4. The generated SQL is then executed using `psql` to create the initial database schema

-This approach ensures that schema setup is both dynamic and reproducible, while avoiding accidental execution of the raw template
+This approach ensures that schema setup is both dynamic and reproducible, while avoiding accidental execution of the raw template.

 ### Project structure
 The application is split in four containers:
 - `nginx`: Server services
 - `postgredb`: Contains the PostgreSQL database
 - `backend`: Manages the interaction of the frontend with the PostgreSQL database and the data files.
-Based on `Express` framework
+Based on `Express.js` framework
-- `frontend`: User interface based on `React` framework
+- `frontend`: User interface based on `React.js` library

 ---